vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-medical-hold.md

-- No AMA Medical Hold: used when a patient does not have capacity to leave the hospital against medical advice *due to a medical condition* and needs to remain in the hospital
+- No AMA Medical Hold: used when a patient does not have capacity to leave the hospital against medical advice *due to a medical condition* and needs to remain in the hospital.
+A 6401, nor 6404 should be completed.

     - Can be ordered by any physician Medical Hold Order Set